SDWebImage/SDWebImageSwiftUI/README.md

 }
 ```

 Note: This `WebImage` using `Image` for internal implementation, which is the best compatible for SwiftUI layout and animation system.
-But unlike SwiftUI's `Image` which does not support animated image or vector image, `WebImage` supports animated image as well.
+But unlike SwiftUI's `Image` which does not support animated image or vector image, `WebImage` supports animated image as well (by defaults from v1.6.0)

-Note: The `WebImage` animation provide common use case, so it's still recommend to use `AnimatedImage` for advanced controls like progressive animation rendering.

 ```swift
 @State var isAnimating: Bool = true